[Photo: Museum of the Moving Image ]

-Most people hiring NYC movers are well aware that this city offers endless opportunities of things to do and see.
+Most people hiring NYC movers are well aware that this city offers endless opportunities for things to do and see.
 This is a place where you truly will never run out of things to do.
-That being said, most people know where Central Park is, where to find the best shopping, which bar is happening on any given night and where the trendiest galleries are, however there is so much more to NYC!
+That being said, most people know where Central Park is, where to find the best shopping, which bar is happening on any given night and where the trendiest galleries are, however, there is so much more to NYC!
 There are countless intriguing establishments that many people, even natives, don’t know about.
 The American Museum of the Moving Image in Astoria is one of these very places.

 In the Beginning

 Many people think of museums as being boring.
 If this sounds like you, then you are probably thinking that in a place like New York City, the last thing you will be doing in your spare time is walking through a museum, right?
 Well, this place is a little different.
 This is a museum you won’t want to escape from while you are on a tour.

 Since opening its doors in 1988, this museum has been recognized as America’s only one of its kind that is dedicated solely to moving image.
 This includes art, history, and technology.

 Interestingly, the building itself has a rich history.
 Not only was it used in the 1920s for silent films, it was also used in 1942 to make training films for soldiers of WWII.

 There are always films to be enjoyed at the museum.
 Sometimes, there are documentaries that are free to watch with paid admission to the museum while other times there is a fee.
 There are even some films that may require reservations.
 You can always view what they coming up online or by just stopping in the building.
 A few examples of what they offer include The Muppet Show, Blue Velvet, Keep the Lights on, and The Films of Ira Sachs.